c4arl0s/GitNotes/README.md

 gits stash drop
 ```

-# what if you want to force to change what you did in local repository and overwrite remote repository, you first received a warning that you cannot push the changes, then add -f option
+# What if you want to force to change what you did in local repository and overwrite remote repository, you first received a warning that you cannot push the changes, then add -f option

 ``` console
 $ git push origin master